- Digital Signage

 Lower Third Generator

-This tool will help you generate an image file (JPG), which can be downloaded and used in your video as a lower third (i.e. a title box).
+This tool will help you generate an image file (JPG) that can be downloaded and used in your video as a text box for names/titles (i.e. a lower third).

 Intro and Outro Bumpers